 The outlines of the RGI regions are provided as two shapefiles, one for first-order and one for second-order regions.
-The $0.5^{\circ} \times 0.5^{\circ}$ grid is provided as a plain-text .DAT file in which zonal records of blank-separated glacierized areas in km2 are ordered from north to south.
+The 0.5°×0.5° grid is provided as a plain-text .DAT file in which zonal records of blank-separated glacierized areas in km2 are ordered from north to south.
+Information about RGI glaciers that are present in the mass-balance tables of the WGMS database Fluctuations of Glaciers is provided as an ancillary .CSV file.
 The 19 regional attribute (.DBF) files are also provided in .CSV format.